brittanyevans/SI508-FinalProject/README.md

     * A clear visualization of data using Plot.ly
     * Project is interactive in the command line.
 ## Future Plans
-* Continue to ~annoy~ email conner@connerpro.com because I am very sad that his API is down.
-It will be fun to investigate trends when possible.
 * Implement automation using a CronJob

 ## Thanks for reading!